-- Use the flow chart after locating probable causes of a problem following the "Preliminary Check", the "Symptom Chart" or the "Work Flow". - 2) After repairs, re-check that the problem has been completely eliminated. - Refer to Component Parts and Harness Connector Location for the Systems described in each section for identification/location of components and harness connectors. - 4) Refer to the Circuit Diagram for Quick Pinpoint Check.
-If you must check circuit continuity between harness connectors in more detail, such as when a sub-harness is used, refer to Wiring Diagram in each individual section and Harness Layout in EL section for identification of harness connectors. - When checking circuit continuity, ignition switch should be "OFF". - Before checking voltage at connectors, check battery voltage. - After accomplishing the Diagnostic Procedures and Electrical Components Inspection, make sure that all harness connectors are reconnected as they were.
+- 2) After repairs, re-check that the problem has been completely eliminated. - Refer to Component Parts and Harness Connector Location for the Systems described in each section for identification/location of components and harness connectors - 4) Refer to the Circuit Diagram for Quick Pinpoint Check.
+If you must check circuit continuity between harness connectors in more detail, such as when a sub-harness is used, refer to Wiring Diagram in each individual section and Harness Layout in EL section for identification of harness connectors. - 5) When checking circuit continuity, ignition switch should be "OFF". - Before checking voltage at connectors, check battery voltage. - After accomplishing the Diagnostic Procedures and Electrical Components Inspection, make sure that all harness connectors are reconnected as they were.